Rerouting the ‘Tap

 Sorry to be a bit late in posting, but there is some important news in Gametap land.
 The service is being acquired by European company Metaboli, which offers a Gametap style service exclusive to Europe.
 The deal lays it down like so: both services will keep their names in their respective regions, and Gametap will still be maintained in Atlanta, but Time Warner will step down by year’s end and Metaboli will be in complete control of business decisions and management.

 We have known since August that Time Warner has been looking to sell Gametap, so this does not come as a surprise.
 The question now is whether this will cause any major changes, for good or bad.
-For instance, price changes have been on the minds of many people on the ‘tap forums. → Read the rest
+For instance, price changes have been on the minds of many people on the ‘tap forums.
+Gametap’s system is fairly simple – it offers a few free games via web browser and the official client, while a $10 monthly fee nets you all the games. → Ask not for whom the game plays, it plays for thee.

 Gametap tightens the faucet